Working Group 2 ATLAS

 WG2 develops an “Atlas” of best practices about new working spaces concerning the effects on the new working spaces and workers performance (direct effects), and the urban socio-economic environment (indirect effects).
 This WP will include the following activities: Task 2.1 Collection of studies, data and practices about the direct effects of new working spaces (direct effects); Task 2.2 Collection of studies, data and practices about the indirect effects on the urban socio-economic environment with a specific focus on peripheral areas.

-- Make a final list of the cost country members who are willing to contribute to the data collection related to the questionnaire.
+- Make a final list of the cost country members who are willing to contribute to the data collection related to the survey

 - Cost members who have conducted new studies (regarding effects of NWS) can briefly present their (ongoing) work/ results, which will help to make sub-groups for future collaborations members of different countries.

-The WG2 are now working on the deliverable D.2.1 (Database of WG2 findings: direct and indirect effects of new workplaces) within the second grant period.
+- The WG2 is now working on the deliverable D.2.1 (Database of WG2 findings: direct and indirect effects of new workplaces) within the second and third grant period.
+WG2 Survey is going to be launched in June and completed by September 2022, for info contact Actio Chair Ilaria Mariotti and WG2 leader Mina Akhavan

 WG leaders are as follow: